-PSY 001 General Psychology (4) highly recommendedPsychology, Communication studies, or Kinesiology courses related to your interests (PSY-115, PSY 117, PSY 122, PSY 131, PSY 132, PSY 140, COM 128, KNS 159, KNS 162, KNS 181) Elementary, Intermediate, and/or Advanced Spanish
+Psychology, Communication studies, or Kinesiology courses related to your interests (PSY-115, PSY 117, PSY 122, PSY 131, PSY 132, PSY 140, COM 128, KNS 159, KNS 162, KNS 181)

+Elementary, Intermediate, and/or Advanced Spanish

 Cross-Cultural Track

 This track is designed for students who are interested in studying the diverse cultural groups of the United States and the developing world.
 It is especially recommended for those who are interested in missions and cross-cultural ministries as well as for those who desire to pursue inter-cultural affairs for other applications.